USS Benham (DD-397): Service history

 Assigned to the U.S. Atlantic Fleet, Benham patrolled off Newfoundland during most of 1939 and then shifted to the Gulf of Mexico.
 Ordered to the Pacific, she arrived at Pearl Harbor 14 April 1940.
 After alternating between Californian and Hawaiian waters, the destroyer served as an escort for Enterprise during the delivery of Marine planes to Midway Atoll on 28 November to 8 December 1941, thus missing the Japanese attack on Pearl Harbor.
 Benham served with Enterprise and Saratoga task forces off Hawaii and with Task Force 16 during the Doolittle raid on Tokyo, 8 to 25 April 1942.
 She continued operating with TF 16 through the Battle of Midway, 3 to 6 June, during which she rescued 720 survivors from the aircraft carrier Yorktown and 188 from the destroyer Hammann; landings on Guadalcanal and Tulagi, 7 to 9 August, and the Battle of the Eastern Solomons, 23 to 25 August.

+Battle of Guadalcanal

 Benham joined Task Force 64 on 15 October as a part of the naval covering force off Guadalcanal.
+On 15 November, she took part in the Naval Battle of Guadalcanal, and alongside the US destroyers Preston, Walke, and Gwin were attacked by the Japanese light cruiser Nagara and the destroyers Ayanami and Uranami.
+Instantly, Walke was hit once by a six torpedo spread fired from Ayanami, blowing off Walke's bow as she sank stern last.
+Preston then exploded following gunfire damage from Nagara, before gunfire damage from both Ayanami and Uranami disabled Gwin (though she survived the battle and was later sunk by a mass torpedo spread at the battle of Kolombangara, July 1943).

-During 14–15 November, she took part in the Naval Battle of Guadalcanal, and at 00:38 on 15 November she took a single torpedo in her bow which severed everything forward of her bridge.
+Benham was then hit by a single torpedo, probably from Uranami, to her bow which severed everything forward of her bridge.
 Benham stayed afloat, making slow headway towards Guadalcanal during the 15th but, by 16:37, further progress was impossible and her crew abandoned ship.
-Gwin picked up the survivors, and sank the hulk at 19:38 by shell-fire.
+Gwin picked up the survivors, and scuttled the hulk at 19:38 by shell-fire.